 - If you don’t like ramen, then substitute with rice instead, and make an insanely tasty chicken fried rice!

 So there you go my friends!
-This chicken ramen stir fry is a super easy meal that you can put together in just minutes, all in ONE POT!
-It’s kid-friendly, student-friendly, budget-friendly.
-And with the addition of vegetables, this easy chicken ramen stir fry is more filling and flavorful too!
+This stir fried ramen noodles recipe is a super easy meal that you can put together in just minutes, all in ONE POT.
+It’s a kid-friendly, student-friendly, budget-friendly, and taste buds-friendly recipe!
+And with the addition of vegetables, this easy chicken ramen stir fry is more filling and flavorful too.

 Chicken Ramen Stir Fry Noodles